daim-dev/pitch/slides.md

 ## Mentorship
 What kind of mentor am I looking for?

-Someone that can help me build a sustainable business that collaborates with the start up community.
+Someone that can help me build a sustainable business that collaborates with the start-up community.

-Help with how I can quit my full time job and work full time as a founder?
+Help with how I can quit my full-time job and work full time as a founder?

 ## Community